STAR: SocioTechnical Approach to Red Teaming Language Models: Analysis

 \subsection{Quantitative and qualitative analysis}

 For comparing in- vs. out-group annotations, we include all dialogues where red teamers were instructed to attack a specific demographic group in the context of breaking the discriminatory stereotypes and hate speech rules.
-These dialogues were annotated mostly by in-group members, with 62\% of these dialogues being annotated by in-group members and 38\% by out-group members.
+Demographic matching would usually match all of these dialogues to an in-group annotator, but as an ablation we collected additional annotations with deliberately mismatched demographics (out-group) such that 59\% of these dialogues were annotated by in-group members only, 24\% by out-group members only, and 17\% by both.

 We compute odds ratios of different groups mentioned in instructions to yield a successful red teaming attempt and test statistical significance using ANOVA and t-tests.
 For qualitative insights, we manually inspect a random sample of rater dialogues and annotator reasoning.